ionic-team/ionic-docs/src/pages/installation/cdn.md

 ## Ionicons CDN

 Ionicons is packaged by default with the Ionic Framework, so no installation is necessary if you're using Ionic.
-To use Ionicons without Ionic Framework, place the following `<script>` near the end of your page, right before the closing `</body>` tag, to enable them.
+To use Ionicons without Ionic Framework, place the following `<script>` near the end of your page, right before the closing `</body>` tag.

 ```html
 <script src="https://unpkg.com/ionicons@latest/dist/ionicons.js"></script>